 Dr. Flake earned a Doctor of Ministry Degree (D.Min.) from the United Theological Seminary in Dayton, OH and holds a B.A. from Wilberforce University with additional studies at Payne Theological Seminary and Northeastern University School of Business.
 He also has numerous honorary degrees including: Boston University, Fisk University, Lincoln University (PA), and Cheney State (PA).

 Before assuming the pastorate of Allen Church, Reverend Flake served in various capacities at Boston University; Director of the Martin Luther King, Jr. Center and concurrently as Interim Dean of the Chapel, and Dean of Students.
 This followed successful stints as Associate Dean of Students at Lincoln University in Pennsylvania, and Marketing Analyst for the Xerox Corporation.

 The Rev. Flake authored a best-selling book, “The Way of the Bootstrapper: Nine Action Steps for Achieving Your Dreams.”
 He and his wife Elaine co-authored the book, “Practical Virtues: Everyday Values and Devotions for African American Families”, published by Harper Collins.
 His latest book the “African American Church Management Handbook”, published by Judson Press was released in December 2005.

-The Flakes have been married for forty years, and are the parents of four adult children.
+The Flakes have been married for forty-two years, and are the parents of four adult children.
 They have one granddaughter.